Port of Liverpool Building: Architectural design

 The Port of Liverpool Building is the oldest of the three large Pier Head buildings and the architectural features were designed to be reflective of Liverpool's importance to the maintenance of the British Empire.
 However, the building that exists today is actually a modified version of the originally chosen design.
 Initially, the plan had called for the main entrance of the building to be located on the south-west corner, but boundary changes to land on which it was to be built meant that the design was significantly revised to give it the symmetrical look it has today.
 Notably, the initial design did not include the large dome that sits so prominently above the building today.
 Inspired by an unused design for Liverpool's Anglican Cathedral, which had been developed several years earlier, the architects added the dome to the design in order to give the building a more imposing look.
 This decision, however, was not without controversy, as many board members believed that it was not part of the Port Authority's duty to "beautify the town".
 Nonetheless, it was added to the design, becoming the focal point of the building itself.

 Designed in Edwardian Baroque style, the Port of Liverpool Building's structural form has been likened to those of Renaissance palaces.
 Approximately 264 by 216 ft in size, the building rises to 220 ft in height, making it the fourteenth tallest building in the city.
 Covering five floors, the main body of the building is 80 ft tall to the cornice.
 The main entrance is located in the centre of the river-facing side of the building and is flanked by two three-metre-high stone statues of women representing "Commerce" and "Industry", which were designed by Charles John Allen.
 Each corner of the building is canted and has a tall hexagonal turret that is topped by a stone cupola, which would have originally been crowned by a lantern.
 Because the building has a large central dome, it has been compared architecturally to many other buildings throughout the world, including Belfast City Hall, the Capitol Building, St. Peter's Basilica and St. Paul's Cathedral.

 The Port of Liverpool Building was constructed using a reinforced concrete frame, which not only made the building structurally strong, but also much more fire resistant than buildings in the past.
-As a result of being built on the site of the former George's Dock, the building required deeper foundations than normal and in total some 35,000 tons of cement were used.
+As a result of being built on the site of the former George's Dock, the building required deeper foundations than normal and in total some 35,000 tons of concrete were used.
 Due to the building's proximity to the River Mersey, extensive work was carried out during the development of the basement level in order to make sure it was water resistant.
 Asphalt was used extensively to coat the floors and walls of the basement, in order to make sure it stayed dry.